apache/trafficcontrol/docs/source/glossary.rst

 	Parent Topology Nodes
 	Child Topology Node
 	Child Topology Nodes
-		Each :term:`Topology Node` is associated with a particular :term:`Cache Group`.
+		Each :dfn:`Topology Node` is associated with a particular :term:`Cache Group`.
 In addition, the Topology Node has 0, 1, or 2 Parent Topology Nodes and has 0, 1, or 2 Child Topology Nodes, according to your configuration.

 	Topology
 	Topologies